 214. The Chamber considers that the Prosecutor has not established that there are substantial grounds to believe that Ngaïssona bears individual criminal responsibility for these alleged crimes.
-Accordingly, as set out above,466 the Chamber shall not address the Prosecutor's submissions regarding the alleged crimes herein.
+Accordingly, as set out above, 466 the Chamber shall not address the Prosecutor's submissions regarding the alleged crimes herein.

 215. The Prosecutor alleges that Ngaïssona knew about the situation in Boda, either directly or through members of the National Coordination, from the initial attacks throughout the duration of the enclave which remained in place throughout 2014.
-In support of this argument, the Prosecutor submits that (i) telephone contact between the Boda Group and the de facto coordination was made on numerous occasions, as early as December 2013, and that leaders of the Boda Group reported about the situation in Boda to Ngaïssona; (ii) in [REDACTED] 2014, key members of, and under, the National Coordination visited Boda, including [REDACTED] Yekatom; (iii) Anti-Balaka representatives from Boda attended several meetings in Bangui with Ngaïssona, at his house; (iv) Ngaïssona ordered and organised the dismantling of the roadblocks in Boda after the Brazzaville Summit, and individuals like [REDACTED] reported back to Ngaïssona on the situation; (v) Ngaïssona assisted the Anti-Balaka leadership, based in Boda, in the creation of Anti-Balaka badges; and (vi) the National Coordination was also apprised of the situation through the heavy national and international media coverage.467
+In support of this argument, the Prosecutor submits that (i) telephone contact between the Boda Group and the de facto coordination was made on numerous occasions, as early as December 2013, and that leaders of the Boda Group reported about the situation in Boda to Ngaïssona; (ii) in March 2014, key members of, and under, the National Coordination visited Boda, including Bara, Kamezolai, and Yekatom; (iii) Anti-Balaka representatives from Boda attended several meetings in Bangui with Ngaïssona, at his house; (iv) Ngaïssona ordered and organised the dismantling of the roadblocks in Boda after the Brazzaville Summit, and individuals like Thierry Lebene reported back to Ngaïssona on the situation; (v) Ngaïssona assisted the Anti-Balaka leadership, based in Boda, in the creation of Anti-Balaka badges; and (vi) the National

+Coordination was also apprised of the situation through the heavy national and international media coverage.
+467

 216. At the outset, the Chamber finds that the call data records relied upon by the Prosecutor to establish contact between the Boda Group and the de facto Coordination are of limited relevance, considering the lack of information regarding the nature and content of any alleged conversations.
 Furthermore, even if the call data records were considered to be reliable, the Chamber notes that the records cited do not indicate that any calls were placed to or from Ngaïssona.
-In addition, according to Witness [REDACTED], [REDACTED] did not have contact with Ngaïssona until after the attack on Boda.468
+In addition, according to Witness P-1962, Habib Soussou did not have contact with Ngaïssona until after the attack on Boda.
+468

-217. The Chamber further considers that the evidence does not establish that (i) the [REDACTED] and (ii) meetings [REDACTED] were connected to the alleged crimes.
-The Chamber notes that the Prosecutor relies in part on the evidence of Witness [REDACTED].
-However, this Witness states that [REDACTED].469 The Chamber considers that the evidence of Witness [REDACTED], who indicates that [REDACTED] check on how the Anti-Balaka were doing, and that of Witness [REDACTED], who states that Yekatom went to Boda to communicate with individuals there, including the mayor and the chief of the neighbourhood,470 is too general to support the inference that [REDACTED] related to the alleged crimes.
-In addition, based on the information provided by Witnesses [REDACTED], it appears that [REDACTED] first took place around [REDACTED], well after the attack on Boda.471
+217. The Chamber further considers that the evidence does not establish that (i) the visits by members of the National Coordination to Boda and (ii) meetings between Boda Anti-Balaka representatives and Ngaïssona in Bangui were connected to the alleged crimes.
+The Chamber notes that the Prosecutor relies in part on the evidence of Witness P-0808.
+However, this Witness states that the objective of missions to the provinces was to provide information to the Anti-Balaka about the peace process.
+He Chamber considers that the evidence of Witness P-1858, who indicates that the missions were to check on how the Anti-Balaka were doing, and that of Witness P-0884, who states that Yekatom went to Boda to communicate with individuals there, including the mayor and the chief of the neighbourhood, to general to support the inference that the missions were related to the alleged crimes.
+In addition, based on the information provided by Witnesses P-0808 and P-1858, it appears that these missions first took place around April 2014, well after the attack on Boda.
+The state of the province of the province of the attack on Boda.

-218. Similarly, the Chamber finds that the evidence does not establish that the meetings [REDACTED] were related to the alleged crimes.
-The Chamber notes in particular the evidence of Witness [REDACTED], who states that Ngaïssona did not provide [REDACTED] with weapons or money, and that [REDACTED].472
+218. Similarly, the Chamber finds that the evidence does not establish that the meetings in Bangui between Ngaïssona and Anti-Balaka representatives from Boda were related to the alleged crimes.
+The Chamber notes in particular the evidence of Witness P-1962, who states that Ngaïssona did not provide Habib Soussou and the